IDoCodingStuffs/python-doodles/freeform-log.md

 ### 3 PM
 Gonna try with mean IOU loss instead of Huber.
 Let's see if it helps.
 Ooh better yet, let me try combined loss.
+And TIL, you can put loss in CUDA.

+### 5 PM
+Well that was a fiasco, the model convergence is awful.
+I wonder what will standalone distance IOU will look like.